Aldgate: History

+The church of St Botolph's Aldgate stands just outside the position of the former gate, and was in place by 1115, though some traditions suggest an earlier origin.

 In about 1420 the Whitechapel Bell Foundry was founded in Aldgate, but it later moved to nearby Whitechapel.
 The foundry continued to supply bells to churches in the city, including the rebuilt church of St Botolph without Aldgate in 1744.

 During the late 16th-century, an immigrant from Antwerp named Jacob Jansen (d.
 1593) established a pottery producing English Delftware at Aldgate.